wp-plugins/twitter-api-shortcodes/readme.txt

 3. The shortcodes rendered in a post

 == Changelog ==
+= 0.0.3Alpha =
+* The "Why Authenticate" dialog can be reopened after being dismissed

+= 0.0.2Alpha =
+* Changes to metadata files (like this readme) and getting a feel for the Wordpress submission process

 = 0.0.1Alpha =
 * Initial Alpha release, seeking input from brave users